Food and Beverage

 Purification and Concentration of Sugar

-In the process, RO or NF membranes selectively remove water and low-molecular-weight molecules, such as salts, concentrating the sugars in the juice or wine.
-The benefits of this method include a more intense concentration of flavors, the ability to fine-tune sugar content, and the maintenance of consistent wine profiles.
-Reverse Osmosis, in particular, is ideal for concentrating grape juice before fermentation, ensuring the wine’s final sweetness and flavor are optimally balanced.
+Spiral Wound Nanoflo®️ and Spiral Wound Reverse Osmosis (RO) technologies selectively remove water and low-molecular-weight molecules, such as salts, effectively concentrating the sugars in grape juice or wine.
+This process enhances flavor intensity, allows precise sugar content adjustment, and ensures consistency in wine profiles.
+Reverse Osmosis, in particular, is ideal for concentrating grape juice before fermentation, helping to achieve the desired balance of sweetness and flavor in the final wine.

 Adjustment of Alcohol Content

-The adjustment of alcohol content in wine is effectively achieved using Reverse Osmosis (RO) technology.
-This method involves applying pressure to the wine, causing the RO membranes to separate alcohol and water from the larger components, such as sugars, acids, and phenolic compounds, which are retained.
+The adjustment of alcohol content in wine is effectively achieved using Spiral Wound Reverse Osmosis (RO) technology.
+This method involves applying pressure to the wine, causing the membranes to separate alcohol and water from the larger components, such as sugars, acids, and phenolic compounds, which are retained.

 By selectively removing alcohol and water, winemakers can reduce the alcohol content in wines that are too strong, ensuring the final product meets legal or desired alcohol limits.